chrisnguyenhi/chrisnguyenhi.github.io/essays/connecting-u-and-i.md

 <img class="ui medium left floated image" src="../images/ui.png">

 UI Frameworks definitely make life a lot easier.
 For a developer like me who does not prefer to spend hours and hours on resizing circles or creating icons on Photoshop, UI Frameworks are the way to go.
-Some popular UI Frameworks include [Bootstrap](http://getbootstrap.com/2.3.2/), [Materialize](http://materializecss.com/), and [Semantic UI](http://semantic-ui.com/).
+Some popular UI Frameworks include [Twitter Bootstrap](http://getbootstrap.com/2.3.2/), [Materialize CSS](http://materializecss.com/), and [Semantic UI](http://semantic-ui.com/).
 To start talking about UI Frameworks, it is important to talk about what an UI, what a UI framework is, and what's great about UI Frameworks (in this case for the front-end).
+Actually, this entire page and site is powered by the UI framework, Semantic UI.
 <br><br>

 ## So what UI? <br>